top of page

 The Lexicon

-The Faunamorph & Floramorph Lexicon is an independent project gathering thousands of words and phrases that refer to the animal and plant world to describe something other than the actual animal or plant.
+The Faunamorph & Floramorph Lexicon is an independent project that gathers words, phrases, and idioms from the natural world (animals, plant, and other parts nature) to describe something other than the word of origin.

 We monkey around, aping one another, howling about it being a dog’s life, and acting like cool cats, but we’re really only winging it; so hold your horses, you’re a lucky dog and the cat’s meow even if you are henpecked and having a total cow about it; consequently, I say holy mackerel you silly goose! – be bullish about fledgling ideas from a sheepish, wooly-headed silverback who runs around like a chicken with its head cut off, wanting you to be just as snug as a bug in a rug having more fun than a barrel full of…